 “They don’t know the thin spots as well as someone who lives here,” he said.

 ‘Someone like him,’ I reminded myself, ‘an ice fishing expert.’

 Once we reached our shanties and I tentatively stepped onto the ice, which I was told was about 50 feet thick in that spot, I had to admit it was kind of cool.
 With nothing but ice and sky for miles it looked like we were on another planet.
-All around us men sat patiently with PBRs, waiting to catch a white fish or walleye.
+All around us men sat patiently with PBRs, waiting to catch some walleye.
 Stroschein holds the record for the largest walleye caught while ice fishing–a whopping 14 pounds!

 The shanties were small but comfortable, and because of greenhouse-like walls they were actually very warm.
 Luckily, otherwise I don’t think I could stand staring into an icy hole for hours without action.
 Stroschein’s daughter taught us some of her techniques and had a few near catches, but in the end we went home empty handed.
 She told us that some people sleep in their cars or shanties so they can fish the second they wake up.
 How do they not have nightmares about falling through??
-While I could never do that (I would never be able to sleep due to fear and the cold that I’m sure creeps into your bones without the sun), I am glad I went.
+While I could never do that, I am glad I went.
 There’s an entire culture on the ice I never would have known about.
 A language full of terms I can’t decipher, a people full of courage and skill I do not have, and a passion for the outdoors and the sport of fishing that I can never comprehend, but can try to appreciate.
 Ice fishing was better than expected, but not something I’ll probably do again.
-Still, always exciting to try something new and face your fears!
+Still, always exciting to try something new and face your fears.
 And now when Wisconsinites tell their ice fishing stories (not as uncommon as you’d think, especially among my uncles), I can chime in.